-This blog outlines five visual design techniques to keep your eLearning content engaging and impactful.
+Here are 5 visual design techniques to keep your elearning content engaging and impactful.
 Excellence in design is our thing - we have a design team who are passionate connoisseurs of design excellence.
-Find out more about our eLearning design.

 What is important in eLearning design?